williambergmann/advanced-redux-practice/README.md

 ### Think - Why do the other components not care about the store such that we don't need to make them Containers?

 ### Fix
-* In App.js remove the props parameter and all instances of passing props
+* In App.js remove the props parameter and all instances of passing props.
+Additionally, remove the App.propTypes object.
 * In index.js remove all instances of state and passing props to App